AneeshSaravuKarekad/meet/README.md

 # Meet App

-This app is a collection of upcoming events of cities and times.
+This app is a collection of upcoming events in different cities across the world.

 **Google Calendar API** is used to obtain upcoming events.
-The app is created with **React** with use of **TDD** - test driven development route.
+The app is created with **React** following **TDD** [Test Driven Development] approach.
-It is serverless and progressive web application.
+It is a serverless and progressive web application.

 ## Features:

-- Show/hide event details use app offline
+- Show/hide event details
-- Create shortcut of app on the home screen
+- Use app when offline
 - Filter events by city Specify number of events
-- Displaying a chart of upcoming events by city
+- Display a chart of upcoming events by city
+- Display a chart pie chart showing the percentage of event topics.

 ## Build With